 6. To create an Amazon EFS file system for your Amazon EKS cluster, run the following command:

 aws efs create-file-system --creation-token eks-efs

 7. To create a mount target for the EFS, run the following command in all the Availability Zones where your worker nodes are running:

 aws efs create-mount-target --file-system-id FileSystemId --subnet-id SubnetID --security-group GroupID

-The EFS and its mount targets are now running and ready to be used by pods in the cluster.
+The Amazon EFS file system and its mount targets are now running and ready to be used by pods in the cluster.

 Test the Amazon EFS CSI driver:

 You can test the Amazon EFS CSI driver by deploying two pods that write to the same file.